 Prerequisites: Students must have met HSPE standard in reading and writing.
-Other: Meets English IV Graduation requirement if taken as a senior.

 Storytellers continue to repeat the legends of King Arthur, his wizard, his knights, and other members of his court.
 What makes this tale endure?
 Using an inquiry approach, students will seek an answer to this question through exploration of a variety of art, film, poetry, and literature from the body of work inspired by these tales.
 This course requires reading, writing, and critical thinking.
 In addition to classroom assessments, students will write at least one major term paper requiring MLA documentation of research.